anthonyjclark/adabot/README.md

     + pass in world file
 - add words to _gazebo package (and launch files)
 - once simulation is complete start working on physical device
-- check_urdf
 - every needs to add themselves as authors to appropriate packages
 - adabot empty world needs to use xacro file
-- split-up the readme into separate files
 - add script for the simple startup
-- add installation of hub on linux
 - add info about setting up ssh keys on github
 - add general info about using git (git workflow with adabot)
 - change wegs so that that are placed and sizes correctly (currently they are the diameter of the wheel--they should be less than the radius)